ivanitlearning/learning-k8s/killer-sh.md

 ___________________

-How to find the iptables rules belonging to the service?
+1. How to find the iptables rules belonging to the service?
+2. How to expose port for multi-container pods?

 _________